 Olecranon process fractures are relatively common fractures of the upper limb.

-They occur with a bimodal age distribution; occurring in the young following high energy injuries and in the elderly (more common) following low energy indirect injuries.
+They occur with a bimodal age distribution; occurring in the young following high energy injuries or (more commonly) in older patients following low energy indirect injuries.

 In this article, we will look at the pathophysiology, clinical features, investigations and management of olecranon process fractures.

 The olecranon is the region of the proximal ulna from its tip to the coronoid process.
-It articulates with the trochlea of the distal humerus, and all olecranon fractures are therefore intra-articular fractures by definition
+It articulates with the trochlea of the distal humerus and therefore all olecranon fractures are intra-articular fractures.

 The olecranon is the site of insertion for the triceps muscles.
 Fractures of the olecranon typically result from indirect trauma when a patient falls on an outstretched arm, resulting in the sudden pull of the triceps (and brachialis) muscle.
 The triceps muscle will also act to further distract the fracture; this is important to appreciate as it influences the management of these injuries.

 Less commonly, in younger patients, these are high energy injuries resulting from direct trauma and may be associated with other forearm injuries or fractures.